rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 required to use request objects, but OpenID Providers are required to support requests using them.

+**iGOV-NL**

+In case request objects using pass by reference are used, the `request_uri` parameter value MUST be pre-registered.
+The URI MUST be using either a URN or an absolute HTTPS URI and MUST contain a sufficient amount of entropy to avoid guessing.
+To avoid attacks by `request_uri` manipulation, the base value of the URI MUST be registered prior to usage and SHOULD be unambiguously distinct from other URIs in use.
+The `request_uri` value MUST be reachable or retrievable by the OP.
+The OP MUST support authenticating to the server hosting the `request_uri`.

+**/iGov-NL**

 ##  ~~3.5.
 Vectors of Trust~~
 **iGov-NL**
 Vectors of trust have been excluded from the iGov-NL profile, as Europe has standardized on level-of-assurance (LoA) policies under eIDAS which fit best in acr.
 Although vectors of trust provide more granularity and support for some anonymous use cases, these are less common in citizen-to-government use cases and therefor not included.